yourmasonjar/yourmasonjar.github.com/pricing.markdown

 Pricing
 =======

-Weddings -- $1150
+Weddings -- $1250
 -----------------
 - Unlimited photography service the day of your event
+- Up to two hours coverage at your reception
 - Online proofing of images
 - High resolution disc of edited images along with a signed release to reprint images
-- Hard cover photo book using the best images to tell the story of your day
 - Travel fees may apply

+Coffee table albums available.
+Inquire for details.

-Newborns -- $150
+Newborns -- $170
 ----------------
 *(Newborn sessions take place when your baby is 5-10 days old, so book ahead to ensure availability)*